 Palletised warehouse – a warehouse where casks are stored on their ends, stacked on pallets which themselves are stacked on top of each other.

 Paxarette – a concentrated wine used for flavouring and colouring.
 It was often used to season sherry casks, giving them a punchy of sherry flavour.
-However, the practise has been against Scotch whisky regulations since the late 1980s/early 1990s.
+However, the practise has been against Whisky regulations since the late 1980s/early 1990s.

 Pièce – a 205 litre cask most-often used in French wine-making.

 Pipe – a cask used for maturing port.
 350+ litres in size, and usually closer to 500 litres.

 Quarter cask – a 125 litre cask, one quarter of a butt.

 Quarter-sawn – a method of breaking down a log such a way that the grain is more vertical through the planks.
 It increases the strength of the planks and allows more grain contact when they are made into casks.

 Quercus Alba – the scientific name of American white oak.